 NATO first established a strategic command center in Norfolk, home to the world’s largest naval base, in 1953.
 At an April 28, 2017, flag-raising ceremony, French Air Force General Denis Mercier, NATO’s supreme allied commander transformation, said NATO “has proven to be a bedrock of security, both for Europe and for the United States.”

-Local citizens, businesses and Virginia’s economic-development arm spend nearly $250,000 each year on the festival and other activities celebrating NATO and what the alliance has done for nearly seven decades to make the world a safer place.
+Local citizens and businesses, along with Virginia’s economic development arm, spend nearly $250,000 each year on the festival and other activities celebrating NATO and what the alliance has done for nearly seven decades to make the world a safer place.

 Originally focused on maritime security in the Atlantic, the command center in Norfolk saw its mission change after the 9/11 terrorist attacks on the United States.
 Allied Command Transformation, as it’s called, was tasked with rethinking NATO’s military structure, testing concepts and conducting training.
 It is one of only two NATO strategic centers.
 Allied Command Operations in Mons, Belgium, plans and executes all military operations.

 Among its staff are military officers from almost every NATO nation.
 Each spring, many spend weekends sprucing up colorful parade floats that showcase their homelands’ history and cultures, such as replicas of the Eiffel Tower, a castle and a Viking boat.